simplexspatial/osm4scala/README.md

     ```

 - Using in a Spark shell:
+    ```shell script
+    bin/spark-shell --packages 'com.acervera.osm4scala:osm4scala-spark-shaded_2.12:1.0.5' .....
+    ```

 - Using in a Spark SQL shell:

-- Uni
+    ```shell script
+    bin/spark-sql --packages 'com.acervera.osm4scala:osm4scala-spark-shaded_2.12:1.0.5' .....
+    ```

+- Using in a Spark R shell:
+    ```
+    bin/sparkR --packages 'com.acervera.osm4scala:osm4scala-spark-shaded_2.12:1.0.5'
+    ```

+- Using in a PySpark shell:
+    ```
-bin/pyspark --packages 'com.acervera.osm4scala:osm4scala-spark-shaded_2.12:1.0.5-SNAPSHOT'
+    bin/pyspark --packages 'com.acervera.osm4scala:osm4scala-spark-shaded_2.12:1.0.5'
+    ```

-> Why osm4scala-spark-shaded is available as fat shaded library?
+### Why osm4scala-spark-shaded is available as fat shaded library?

->
-> osm4scala has a transitive dependency with Java Google Protobuf library.
+Osm4scala has a transitive dependency with Java Google Protobuf library.
 Spark, Hadoop and other libraries in the
-> ecosystem are using an old version of the same library (currently v2.5.0 from Mar, 2013) that is not compatible.
+ecosystem are using an old version of the same library (currently v2.5.0 from Mar, 2013) that is not compatible.

->
-> To solve the conflict, I published the library in to fashion:
+To solve the conflict, I published the library in to fashion:
-> - Fat and Shaded as `osm4scala-spark-shaded` that solves `com.google.protobuf.**` conflicts.
+- Fat and Shaded as `osm4scala-spark-shaded` that solves `com.google.protobuf.**` conflicts.
-> - Don't shaded as `osm4scala-spark`, so you can solve the conflict on your way.
+- Don't shaded as `osm4scala-spark`, so you can solve the conflict on your way.
->